scottyrichardson/grogwood.com-frontend/README.md

-# Tooling Setup
+# Tooling setup

-Project requires Node with Gulp to build.
+Project requires Node and Gulp to build.
 Install Node.
 Then use NPM to install Gulp:

 `npm install -g gulp`

-# Env Setup
+# Environment setup

-## Dev

 Install project dependencies with `npm install`

+# Building the project

+## Dev environment

-Build project with `gulp` or `gulp dev`
+Build the project with `gulp` or `gulp dev`

-## Prod
+## Prod environment

-Install project dependencies with `npm install --omit=dev`

-Build project with `gulp prod`
+Build the project with `gulp prod`